By Maja Čarni and Špela Košak

-As a rule, the District courts are constituted by a single Judge, except in the cases foreseen by the law.
+As a rule, the District Courts are constituted by a single judge, except in the cases foreseen by the law.
 In such cases, the courts sit as a panel in the composition of one judge and two lay judges.
-In deciding in disputes on the rights of intellectual property, the District Court in Ljubljana has the exclusive territorial jurisdiction at the first instance, except for disputes between employers and workers in connection with inventions, forms of bodies, pictures, drawings and technical improvements.
+In deciding disputes on the rights of intellectual property, the District Court in Ljubljana has exclusive territorial jurisdiction at the first instance, except for disputes between employers and workers in connection with inventions, forms of bodies, pictures, drawings and technical improvements.

-The criminal procedure in Slovenia is a contradictory one with the strong influence of the “material truth” principle, which gives the judge an active position in the procedure and that is why Slovene criminal procedure is still rather inquisitorial (it has to be noticed, though, that the presumption of innocence is strictly followed).
-The criminal procedure law (governed by the Criminal Procedure Act) regulates courtroom procedure (together with the composition of the courts) as well as actions of the police and the investigational procedure in front of the court (the pre-hearing procedure).
+Criminal Courts: The criminal procedure in Slovenia is a contradictory one with the strong influence of the “material truth” principle, which gives the judge an active position in the procedure and that is why Slovene criminal procedure is mixed (with elements of inquisitorial procedure; it has to be noticed, though, that the presumption of innocence is strictly followed).
+The criminal procedure law (governed by the Criminal Procedure Act) regulates courtroom procedure (together with the composition of the courts) as well as actions of the police and the investigational procedure before the court (the pre-hearing procedure).

-In Slovenia, there is no death sentence and the highest punishment foreseen by the Penal code is life imprisonment in exceptional cases, otherwise 30 years of imprisonment.
+In Slovenia, there is no death sentence and the highest punishment foreseen by the Penal code is life imprisonment in exceptional cases (adopted in 2008), otherwise 30 years of imprisonment.

 According to the Courts Act, local courts have jurisdiction in criminal matters to adjudicate at the first instance on criminal offences which are punishable by a fine or to a term of up to three years of imprisonment, except in matters of criminal offences against honor and reputation committed by press, via radio, television or other means of public information and to perform investigatory actions regarding these criminal offences.